 Gorgeous Lunenburg Nova Scotia is only 4 square km or 48 blocks and has just 2,263 permanent residents.
 Old Town of Lunenburg was named a UNESCO site in 1995.
-It is Instagram heaven with colourful houses lining the streets, a picturesque harbour, great food, and super cute street signs.
+It is Instagram heaven with colourful houses lining the streets, a picturesque harbor, great food, and super cute street signs.
 Here are the best things to do in Lunenburg.

 Planning a trip and looking for things to do in Nova Scotia?
 Here are my Nova Scotia Itinerary 6 Days to help with your planning.